 During your expedition in Bolivia, you will encounter a very wide range of temperatures and weather conditions.
 As such, the equipment you bring must function well in a wide variety of environments.
-Your clothing should be warm, lightweight, dry quickly, and allow good freedom of movement.
+Your clothing should be warm, lightweight, quick drying, and allow for good freedom of movement.
 The layering principle, based on several thin layers of insulation (rather than one thick one), should meet these requirements well.

-CLIMATE: On the trek of Part I, temperatures will usually range from a low of 25°F at night (at our highest camp) to daytime highs of 40°F to 70°F. Please take time to choose your clothing and equipment carefully; it may make the difference between a comfortable and successful trip and one that could have been more enjoyable.
+Please take time to choose your clothing and equipment carefully; it may make the difference between a comfortable, successful trip and one that could have been more enjoyable.